 EAT in Zurich:

-SHOP in Zurich: Roma
+SIGHTS in Zurich:

 The Boutique Roma has style, i.e. Belgian and not Italian style.
 While the name is somewhat misguiding, you may rest assured: What you buy here has a name.
 And a big one at that.
 You'll find Dries van Noten and Ann Demeulemeester here.
 And they are not alone because Roma also hosts international designers together with the Belgian ones, Junya Watanabe, Rick Owens or Haider Ackermann among them.
 If you have found the fitting noble outfit you can also leave your old sandals here.
 The new shoes come from Shoto, Fitzroy and Camper, the bags from Sak and Numero 10.
 And while SHE lives out her shopping frenzy, HE is also offered the fitting designer wear.
 Boutique Roma offers Royal Shirt, The Viridi-Anne and Georgio Brato for men.
 Once you leave the store you've shopped in three countries: Belgian designers on Swiss ground and with Italian names.